 Aadila, the feminine form of Aadil, is a modern choice.
 Meaning ‘just, honest, upright’, it’s simply perfect for today’s girls.
 And don’t worry if she’s not the only Aadila in the class, as this name can easily be shortened to Aadi.

 If you’re tired of Aliyah already, you can pick Aailyah, the Tanzanian form of Aliyah, meaning ‘of the highest or exalted’.
-It’s a perfect pick if you want a Tanzanian name, which is less conventional, but still embraces the tradition and culture.
+It’s a perfect pick if you want a Tanzanian name, which is less conventional, but still embraces their traditional values and culture.

 Since each child is unique, they deserve a name that is unique.
 Adimu is a Tanzanian name, meaning ‘unique’.
 This Tanzanian name is rarely out of fashion and the ‘u’ ending adds a certain uniqueness to it.